 - Inconsistent and erratic behavior: Chronic substance use increases irrational thoughts and actions.
 The brain is impaired, which affects mood, memory, perception, movement, reaction time and overall cognitive functioning.
 Your loved one may not be aware of their behavior and the implications.

 When it comes to knowing how to help someone with drug addiction, identifying the signs of a disorder is the first step.
-The next step is figuring out how to get help for someone on drugs, including whether rehab is a viable option.
+The next step is figuring out how to get help for someone on drugs, including whether addiction treatment is a viable option.

-How to Help Someone on Drugs Begin Rehabilitation
+How to Help Someone on Drugs Begin the Recovery Process

-If you’ve established that your loved one has a substance use disorder and would benefit from rehabilitation, your next step is to help them realize it for themselves.
+If you’ve established that your loved one has a substance use disorder and would benefit from treatment, your next step is to help them realize it for themselves.
 Interventions are a popular option to convince someone to get help since they allow loved ones to work together to help the person understand the extent of their substance use.
-However, sometimes an intervention may not be necessary to get a loved one into rehab.
+However, sometimes an intervention may not be necessary to get a loved one into a professional treatment center.
 Simply talking with the person can be the final push they need to accept their problem.

 1. Educate Yourself

-Understanding your loved one’s addiction and the treatments available for it is the first step to helping convince someone to go to rehab.
+Understanding your loved one’s addiction and the treatments available for it is the first step to helping convince someone to get help.
 Do your research and figure out how addiction works and how it affects the lives of the user and their loved ones.

 Research the substance your loved one uses to understand how it affects the mind and body since not all substances have the same effects.
 If possible, try to figure out whether your loved one may be dealing with co-occurring issues, such as a mental illness for which your loved one uses drugs to self-medicate.
 Finally, research the options for treatments available, including both inpatient and outpatient programs.